 Competitive scholarships are available to Gadsden State students upon transfer to JSU.
 Currently, scholarships cover the cost of tuition, fees, and books and provide a monthly living expense.
 Additionally, JSU provides selected student dorm fees.
-The Army National Guard and Army Reserve also offer tuition assistance and other benefits in conjunction with ROTC.
+The Army National Guard and Army Reserve also offer events approved by the College.
+Its purposes are to foster development.

+ROTC.
 Students interested in scholarships or other assistance should contact the Department of Military Science at 256.782.5601 for specific details.